grain-lang/grain-lang.org/README.md

 ### Previewing the Site

 Once a PR is created, Netlify will create a preview site and comment on the PR with a link.
+If you'd like to view your changes locally,

 For the docs, run: